cibernox/space-crops/README.md

 connection to the moon to have a latency of some good 5 o 6 seconds.
 That is without accounting for the speed.

 Let's see how it feels waiting 6 seconds for every page load and interation.
-[Demo with Moon Latency]
+[Demo with Moon Latency] It fails because the it takes too long!
+The allow orbit to wait a bit more.
+Edit `remote.js` and add `injections.defaultFetchSettings = { timeout: 10000 }`.

-That's no good, so we have to make our strategies not blocking.
+It works now, but it's pretty bad, right?
+We have to make our strategies not blocking.
 So we save to indexedDB immediately and carry on working, trusting that things will eventually save on the server:

 `app/data-strategies/store-beforequery-remote-query.js` and `app/data-strategies/store-beforeupdate-remote-update.js` to make it non-blocking